-The Helfgott Research Institute is a independent, nonprofit research institute whose mission is to conduct rigorous, high-quality research on the art and science of healing.
+The mission of NCNM's Helfgott Research Institute is to conduct rigorous, high-quality research on the art and science of healing.
 From basic science studies to clinical trials, Helfgott scientists from the fields of naturopathic medicine, Chinese medicine, acupuncture, immunology, biostatistics, and nutrition apply their expertise to seek out natural medicine therapies that are effective, to discover why they work, and to develop methodologies for studying modalities that may not fall into the traditional biomedical model of research.